stoyankanev/gcp-intro-dm-demo/README.md

 Finally the [vpc.py](dm/vpc.py) module returns the JSON representation of the resources in a list (```ret = [network, subnet, firewall]```).

+NOTE: After deployment if you look at the "VPC Network" section in GCP Portal you notice that there is also a default VPC network - gcloud created that as part of the infra project creation.
+We could have deleted that default network but in this demonstration we didn't bother to do that.
+The nice thing in the equivalent [gcp-intro-demo](https://github.com/tieto-pc/gcp-intro-demo) Terraform IaC implementation is that you can create the infra project as part of the IaC solution and there is a ```auto_create_network``` flag which you can set to false (not to create the default network for the project).

-### VM
+## VM

-The [vm.py](dm/vm.py) creates the [vm](https://cloud.google.com/compute/docs/instances/) and the external IP.

-So, the [vm.py](dm/vm.py) module creates resources: [external ip](https://cloud.google.com/compute/docs/reference/rest/v1/addresses) and [vm](https://cloud.google.com/compute/docs/reference/rest/v1/instances).
+The [vm.py](dm/vm.py) module creates resources: [external ip](https://cloud.google.com/compute/docs/reference/rest/v1/addresses) and [vm](https://cloud.google.com/compute/docs/reference/rest/v1/instances).
 The idea is the same as in [vpc.py](dm/vpc.py): the [vm.py](dm/vm.py) module creates the JSON representations of the resources and returns them as a list.

-### Deployment Script
+## Deployment Script

 The deployment bash script is given in file [create-deployment.sh](dm/create-deployment.sh).

-### Developing the GCP Infra JSON Representation
+## Developing the GCP Infra JSON Representation

-The nice thing about using Python to create the GCP infra JSON representation that you have the full power of a Turing complete programming language.
+The nice thing about using Python to create the GCP infra JSON representation is that you have the full power of a real programming language.
+If you look at the Python code and compare it to equivalent [Azure ARM](https://github.com/tieto-pc/azure-intro-arm-demo) and [AWS CloudFormation](https://github.com/tieto-pc/aws-intro-cloudformation-demo) demonstrations you realize that using Python you have a lot more freedom to create the IaC than pure declarative languages: ARM - JSON, and CloudFormation - YAML.

 It would be a bit stupid to make some changes to the Python code, try to deploy it using gcloud, wait and find out that your deployment failed for a simple syntax error.
-Therefore I created [mymain.py](dm/mymain.py) module which I created to check that there were no syntax errors and that the final JSON representation looked the same as [Supported resource types](https://cloud.google.com/deployment-manager/docs/configuration/supported-resource-types) Google documentation.
+Therefore I created [mymain.py](dm/mymain.py) module which I used to check that there were no syntax errors and that the final JSON representation looked the same as [Supported resource types](https://cloud.google.com/deployment-manager/docs/configuration/supported-resource-types) Google documentation.

 I used [PyCharm](https://www.jetbrains.com/pycharm/) which is my favourite Python IDE.
 It is easy to create a Run Configuration in PyCharm and run the main module.
 In that file I first created a GCP context simulator ```simulateContext()``` which I used to simulate how GCP would inject certain parameters to the deployment (actually I read the exact same Yaml configuration that I use in the actual deployment).
 So, running the ```main()``` function you can simulate how GCP would create the JSON representation of the infrastructure resources and use this output as a debugging tool.

-### Incremental Development
+## Incremental Development

 When I was developing the infra I created the whole IaC solution in one shot and then just deployed it using the [create-deployment.sh](dm/create-deployment.sh) script - and the deployment went smoothly as in American movies.
 Of course not. :-)  I created the deployment incrementally - as you always have to do when creating new IaC solutions.
 So, I used the [create-deployment.sh](dm/create-deployment.sh) script to create the initial deployment (for the first resource: network).
 Then I incrementally created the next resources one after another and updated the deployment after every new resource: